-In dial-up Internet days, we surmised that a 56K modem transferred data at a rate of 56 000 bits per second (that is, 56 kbps or 5.6 kBps).
-Therefore, dividing the nominal modem speed by 10 gave a simple divisor for quickly calculating the download times of files with sizes expressed in kB, that is,
+In dial-up Internet days we surmised that a 56K modem transferred data at 56 000 bits per second (or 56 kbps).
+Dividing this speed by 10 gave a result of 5.6 kilobytes per second (or 5.6 kBps).
+Thus, it was easy to calculate download times for files with the following formula, given that their sizes were expressed in kB.

 download time in seconds = file size in kB / modem speed in kBps